IntegralProgrammer/Social-SDN/README.md

 Listens on STDIN for *NaCl protected* packets.
 Verifies the integrity of the incoming *NaCl protected* packet.
-If it is accepted, based on the keys provided in `rx_keymappings.json`, it is remapped to having a *destination* IP address of **192.168.1.1** and the source IP address is derived based on its *NaCl protected* source and the rules in `rx_ipmappings.json`.
+If it is accepted, based on the keys provided in `rx_keymappings.json`, it is remapped to having a *destination* IP address defined by the file `dst_ip.json` and the source IP address is derived based on its *NaCl protected* source and the rules in `rx_ipmappings.json`.
 This IPv4 packet is then sent out over STDOUT.

 ### debugger_passthrough.py